 Introduction

-In July 1998, Enron acquired a 46.6% economic and 90% voting interest in Eletricidade e Servicios, S.A.
-“Elektro” as part of the privatization program of the State of São Paulo.
+In July 1998, Enron acquired a 46.6% economic and 90% voting interest in Elektro-Eletricidade e Servicios, S.A. (“Elektro”) as part of the privatization program of the State of São Paulo.
 In March 1999, Enron increased its stake in Elektro to its current level of 99.62% of the total capital of the company (0.38% of the company is publicly held) and 99.9% of the company’s voting capital.

 Prior to Enron’s ownership, Elektro was part of the electricity distribution division of CESP - Companhia Energética de São Paulo S.A. (“CESP”), a state-controlled concessionaire operating primarily in the State of São Paulo, Brazil, which was also publicly listed.